 Madison County Industrial Development Agency is a public benefit agency created in 1970 under the laws of the State of New York to advance economic growth in Madison County.
-Funding for the Agency is provided by Madison County and by fees collected upon issuance of Industrial Development Bonds for local businesses.
+Funding for the Agency is provided by Madison County and by fees collected upon issuance of Industrial Development Bonds or other tax breaks for local businesses.

-The Agency promotes economic growth in the County by providing new or existing businesses with low cost financing through the issuance of tax exempt or taxable obligations along with State and local tax abatement programs.
-Technically, the Agency retains title to the property, equipment or improvement financed and enters into a lease or mortgage agreement with the benefited enterprise with payments structured to coincide with debt service payments of the issued obligations.
+The Agency promotes economic growth in the County by providing new or existing businesses with low-cost financing through the issuance of tax-exempt or taxable obligations along with State and local tax abatement programs.
+Technically, the Agency retains title to the property, equipment or improvement financed and enters into a lease or mortgage agreement with the benefited enterprise.
 A trustee bank administers the issuance of the initial obligations and the repayments.
 In accordance with New York State policy, the Agency does not report the assets or obligations resulting from its economic development activities in its financial statements.
-The obligations are not obligations of the Agency; the primary function of the Agency is to arrange financing between companies and bond or note holders.
+The obligations are not obligations of the Agency; the primary function of the Agency is to arrange financing between companies and bond or noteholders.

-In order to retain MCIDA's ability to issue tax exempt revenue bonds to fund projects for nonprofit organizations, Madison County formed the Madison County Capital Resource Corporation (MCCRC) in November 2009.
-While MCCRC is a separate legal entity, its governing board is made up of the MCIDA's officers and directors and the two entities share common management and staff.
+In order to retain MCIDA's ability to issue tax-exempt revenue bonds to fund projects for nonprofit organizations, Madison County formed the County nonprofit Madison County Capital Resource Corporation (MCCRC) in November 2009.
+While MCCRC is a separate legal entity, its governing board is made up of the MCIDA's officers and directors and the two entities share common management.
 As such, the MCCRC is presented as a component unit of the MCIDA in the accompanying financial statements.
-MCCRC paid MCIDA \$89,618 in 2019 and 2018 under a contract to provide administrative services.
+MCCRC paid MCIDA \$89,618 in 2020 and 2019 under a contract to provide administrative services.

-The Agency formed the wholly-owned nonprofit subsidiary, Madison Grant Facilitation Corporation (MGFC), on June 3, 2013.
-As a nonprofit entity the new corporation will be able to receive grant funds whose receipt is limited to such organizations.
-While MGFC is a separate legal entity, its governing board is made up of the MCIDA's officers and directors and the two entities share common management and staff.
+The Agency formed the wholly-owned subsidiary, Madison Grant Facilitation Corporation (MGFC), on June 3, 2013.
+The new corporation will be able to receive grant funds whose receipt is limited to such organizations.
+While MGFC is a separate legal entity, its governing board is made up of the MCIDA's officers and directors and the two entities share common management.
 As such, the MGFC is presented as a component unit of the MCIDA in the accompanying financial statements.